Γ-Butyrolactone: Legal status

 Australia: GBL is not classified as a drug but as a health-endangering substance.
-Although legislation to enter into force on 1 April 2011 will make it possible to handle narcotics for industrial purposes will enable GBL and 1,4-Butanediol to be classified as controlled substances.
+Legislation entering into force on 1 April 2011 made it possible to handle narcotics for industrial purposes and enabled GBL and 1,4-Butanediol to be classified as controlled substances.
+As of 2025 there are penalties for possessing, selling or driving under the influence of the substance, but can be handled with a permit.

 Canada: GBL is a Controlled Substance under Schedule VI of the "Controlled Drugs and Substances Act" in Canada.
 Schedule VI of the "Controlled Drugs and Substances Act" requires vendors to collect information regarding purchases of GBL.
 The Act also prohibits the import and export of GBL into or out of Canada classifying it as either an indictable offense punishable with up to 10 years in prison or an offense punishable on summary conviction liable to imprisonment for up to eighteen months.
-It is not illegal for an individual to possess GBL in Canada.

 Germany: GBL is not listed in the narcotics law, but its distribution is controlled.
 Possession is not illegal, but may be punished according to the Medicines Act, when intended to be sold for human consumption or synthesis of GHB.
 In recent years, an increase of GBL consumption has been observed due to the prohibition of GHB.

 Hong Kong SAR: GBL is a dangerous drug controlled under Schedule 1 of the Dangerous Drugs Ordinance, Cap.134 (with exemption clause at Paragraph 16D).
 Any person who is found to have in his possession of it not in accordance with this Ordinance can be liable, on conviction upon indictment, a fine of HK$1,000,000 and to imprisonment for 7 years.

 Israel: GBL was classified as a proscribed substance from 2007.

 Netherlands: GBL is unlike GHB not listed in the narcotics law, but its distribution is controlled.
 Possession is not illegal but may be punished according to the Medicines Act, when intended to be sold for human consumption or synthesis of GHB.